-Thanks are due to co-authors of joint published work cited.
+Profound thanks are due to our co-authors of joint published work herein cited, without which the personal summing up and specific philosophical viewpoint above would not have been possible at all.
 Alphabetically: Ari Saptawijaya, Francisco C. Santos, Luis Martinez-Vaquero, and Tom Lenaerts.
-Pereira acknowledges support from grant FCT/MEC NOVA LINCS PEst UID/CEC/04516/2013.
-Pereira and Han are supported by Future of Life Institute grant RFP2-154.
+Furthermore, L. M. Pereira acknowledges support from grant FCT/MEC NOVA LINCS PEst UID/CEC/04516/2013.
+TAH from Teesside URF funding (11200174).